The BFF Digital Libraries

 Isaiah’s strong message of hope shines out from these reminders to the wicked.
 God demands contrite hearts, reformed lives, and personal faith in Him from those desiring salvation.

-If one gets easily turned off by God's reminders to put away sin, then that one will probably never be able to read on to the hope that is so beautifully spread out in the later passages.
-Within the last section (chapters 58-66), reform and repentance is mentioned much less, while the theme of hope in God's salvation pulsates much stronger.
+If one gets easily turned off by God's reminders to put away sin, then that one will probably never be able to read on to the hope so beautifully spread out in the later passages.
+Within the last section (chapters 58-66), reform and repentance are mentioned much less, while the theme of hope in God's salvation pulsates much stronger.
 Full discussion

 Book of Isaiah: Plan and Outline